abemscac/pies-doc/docs/react/the-basics-of-hooks.md

 :::info

 - You might be wondering what's the difference between a (util) function and a hook, because the statement "functions that can be called within any component in React" sounds just like a utility function.
-Generally speaking, if any React-specific feature is used within the function (for example, `useState()` and `useEffect()`), we would call it a **hook** instead of a normal function.
+Generally speaking, if any React-specific feature is used within the function (i.e. `useState()` and `useEffect()`), we would call it a **hook** instead of a normal function.
 - A component and a hook are actually not that different from TODO perspective; if you returns a JSX element in a hook, that'll actually make it a component!

 :::